alexvpickering/alexvpickering.github.io/_posts/2016-11-26-parkin-mimics.md

 dprimes <- get_dprimes(es)
 {% endhighlight %}

-The next steps use ccmap to query the ~27000 drug/perturbagen transcriptional signatures from the Connectivity Map and LINCS L1000 datasets.
+The next steps use ccmap to query the ~230000 drug/perturbagen transcriptional signatures from the Connectivity Map and LINCS L1000 datasets.

-Note: an upcomming development version of ccmap and ccdata will be required to query the L1000 dataset.
+Note: The development version of ccmap and ccdata are required to query the L1000 dataset.